-Figure 4.15: Direct result access
+Figure 5.15: Direct result access

 However as there is no portable means of representing solver output, they resort to using an encoded version of the native iOpt output.
 This results in a situation where OptiSoft customers implement software specifically for manipulating the iOpt output format.
 Inundated with support calls related to their result representation format, and requests for more education and training material, the board decide that it would be in the strategic interests of the company to implement a parser library to help their customers integrate the iOpt service easily into their infrastructure.
 This of course means that OptiSoft will once more be in the business of distributing iOpt related software through the conventional mechanisms as opposed to doing so via web services.
-Issues which it had to sought to avoid begin to reappear again, such as managing release cycles, interface changes, etc. It also means that OptiSoft customers are once again tied to a single vendor and the vendor's representation format.
+Issues which it had to sought to avoid begin to re-appear again, such as managing release cycles, interface changes, etc. It also means that OptiSoft customers are once again tied to a single vendor and the vendor's representation format.
 As such, integrating an additional solver from a different vendor will ultimately involve time and money, not to mention the risk that is introduced by switching to a different result manipulation API.
 It may even be possible that the new solver does not provide information which is similar to that of iOpt, and as such the customer(s) in question may have to re-define the way in which the results are presented.

-Examining the scenario depicted by figure 4.15 and considering the above example, it is clear that a non portable format for result representation, leads to a scenario where direct dependencies are established between the application client and third party software.
+Examining the scenario depicted by figure 5.15 and considering the above example, it is clear that a non portable format for result representation, leads to a scenario where direct dependencies are established between the application client and third party software.
 In the example above, even though OptiSoft and its customers have chosen a portable format for representing models and model data, the problems which they sought to avoid reappear because they are using a non-portable format for representing results.

 ORML provides a solution to this problem by abstracting away from formats and syntax utilised by specific software and/or vendors for representing result data.
 Like AML, it is XML based, and essentially defines a syntax or language for representing result data, independent of the source.
 As such, it provides applications with a single integrated view of computation results.
-Computation results not only refer to solution data, but also infeasibility information
+Computation results not only refer to solution data, but also infeasibility information and analysis results.
+Analysis in this sense not only refers to post-optimality analysis information, but also to pre-optimality analysis including model validation.

-Figure 4.16: Optimization engine access via a translation toolkit
+Figure 5.16: Optimization engine access via a translation toolkit